LauraBertola/Tutorials/ConGen_2025_SouthAfrica/Session_19_Nov.md

 SAMN13674549 (Benin)
 SAMN13674549 (DRC)

 You'll see that for each samples there are two files ending with _1.fastq.gz and _2.fastq.gz.
 Most of the time, you'll be working with paired-end data, meaning that each sample has two files.
 These are usually identified by _R1 and _R2, or, like in this case, _1 and _2.
 Those two files contain the forward and reverse reads, respectively.
 We want to download these 6 files, but you'd like to get them onto the server directly, not download them to your computer first.
-There is an easy way to do that: check the boxes for each file you'd like to download, then click on 'Get download script' at the top.
+There is an easy way to do that: check the boxes for each file you'd like to download, then click on `Get download script` at the top.
 It should show you the following:

 ```
 wget -nc ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR107/007/SRR10764407/SRR10764407_1.fastq.gz